rookwood/rddt-signups/README.md

 # [rddt] Sign-ups
-## I'm working on just the styling here!
+## I'm working on the styling here... mostly!

 This is still a work in progress...